What is project cost management software?

 • Establish Project Governance and Company Steering Processes

-By integrating project governance principles, organizations can ensure transparent decision-making and guarantee that everyone stays within budgets and constraints.
-Linking project costs to key performance indicators (KPIs) and incentive structures motivates teams to deliver within budget and optimize resource utilization.
+By incorporating project governance principles, organizations can ensure transparent decision-making and ensure that everyone stays within budgets and constraints.
+Linking project costs to key performance indicators (KPIs) and incentive structures motivates teams to deliver within budget and optimize the use of resources.

 This promotes a "cost-conscious" mindset across the organization.